You're busy, but don't neglect long-term financial planning

 "In addition, make sure your ex is covered if you and the kids depend on child support or alimony," Creeden says.

 Is your family protected?
 Get your free term life insurance quote from PolicyGenius, a Dollar Stretcher trusted partner.

 Young women face a larger chance of disability because they face some risks men don't, such as pregnancy-related conditions and uterine cancer.
 They also face a higher risk for breast cancer and melanoma, says Barry Lundquist, president of the Council for Disability Awareness.
 Illness (not injuries or accidents) accounts for the majority of long-term disability claims.

 Read the fine print if you have disability coverage through work, Creeden says, and talk to a financial adviser to get additional coverage if necessary.
 Typically, employer-sponsored disability benefits provide just 60 percent of your base income if you become disabled and can't work.
 Bonuses and commissions are not counted as part of the base, and if the employer pays the premium, the income from the insurance coverage is taxable.
 That's often not enough coverage for families.

 4. Get health insurance if you're uninsured

 One big medical emergency can lead to bankruptcy.
 If you and your ex lack employer-sponsored coverage, check to see if your kids qualify for free or low-cost health insurance coverage through the Chidren's Health Insurance Program, a combined effort of the federal and state governments.
 If the children don't qualify, shop for individual health insurance.
 Under federal health care reform, health plans cannot charge higher premiums or deny coverage to children under 19 because of pre-existing conditions.
-That rule will apply to adults in 2014.
 In the meantime, if you can't qualify for insurance because of a health condition, check out the Pre-existing Condition Insurance Plan in your state.